 Which risks affect the business and how do you plan to mitigate them?

 You should provide plenty of data throughout this section of the presentation, including statistics, surveys, and demographical data.
 However, it is important that the data be presented in a way that is easy for your prospects to understand.
+Using videos and rich media in your presentations is key to present your message in an engaging way as well as advanced features such as augmented reality to really impress your prospects.

 Detail your business model